timotejroiko/discord.js-light/README.md

 | cacheEmojis | boolean | false | Enables caching of all Emojis at login |
 | cachePresences | boolean | false | Enables caching of Presences.
 If not enabled, Presences will be cached only for cached Users |

-If `cacheGuilds` is disabled, the library will give you full control of guilds and will instead emit guildCreate events as per the Discord API, including the initial GUILD_CREATE packets as well as when guilds come back from being unavailable, so that you can implement your own guild tracking.
+If `cacheGuilds` is disabled, the library will give up control of guilds and emit `guildCreate` events as per the Discord API, including the initial `GUILD_CREATE` packets as well as when guilds come back from being unavailable, so that you can implement your own guild tracking.

 Users and Members are never cached automatically.
-The `fetchAllMembers` client option can be used to cache them, otherwise they must be manually fetched when required.
+The `fetchAllMembers` client option can be used to cache them, otherwise they must be manually fetched if required.
+Events that include User and/or Member data normaly dont require fetching the relevant User/Member as the event itself contains enough information to build them.

-Voice States and Voice Channels will be cached while users are connected if the `GUILD_VOICE_STATES` intent is enabled (required for voice features to work).
+Voice States and Voice Channels will be cached automatically when needed if the `GUILD_VOICE_STATES` intent is enabled (required for voice features to work).

-Caching of Roles and PermissionOverwrites is required for permission checking functions to work.
+Caching of Roles and PermissionOverwrites is required for permission checking functions to work correctly.
+If permission checking is desired, the ideal setup is to enable `cacheRoles` and `cacheOverwrites` and then manually fetch channels before checking.

 This library implements its own partials system, therefore the `partials` client option is not available.
 All other discord.js client options continue to be available and should work normally.